-1. Refundable Accommodation Deposit (RAD)

-A lump sum amount that is completely refundable to you when you leave the home for any reason.
+1. Refundable Accommodation Deposit (RAD): A lump sum amount that is completely refundable to you when you leave the Care Community for any reason.
 Those who are partially supported by the government have the option to pay a refundable accommodation contribution (RAC).
-The refundable amount is 100% government guaranteed.

-2. Daily Accommodation Payment (DAP)
+2. Daily Accommodation Payment (DAP):